 Protector is the world's first certified Remotely Piloted Air System, which enables it to fly in busy, unsegregated airspace, including civilian airspace, thanks to its ground-breaking 'sense and avoid' technology.
 This will permit Protector to fly in all UK airspace safely and is certified against stringent NATO and UK Safety Certification standards equivalent to manned aircraft.
 The Royal Air Force is to fully integrate Protector operations into RAF Waddington where it will operate alongside the based fixed wing aircraft.

 New Protector aircraft example to operate from RAF Waddington in July 2021

-It was announced in February 2021 that a SkyGuardian aircraft, a pre-production example of the new Protector Remotely Piloted Aircraft System, will operate from RAF Waddington in July 2021.
+It was announced in February 2021 that a SkyGuardian aircraft, a pre-production example of the new Protector Remotely Piloted Aircraft System, will arrive and then operate from RAF Waddington in July 2021.

 This aircraft will assist in the development of the revolutionary 'Detect and Avoid' technology which will permit Protector to fly in all UK airspace safely.
 It will also allow the Royal Air Force to refine the requirements needed to fully integrate Protector operations into RAF Waddington.

 It will be operated by the manufacturer, 'General Atomics-Aeronautical Systems' and will participate in exercise 'Joint Warrior', a multi-national large-scale military exercise in addition to undertaking a series of capability demonstrations to partners and allies.